raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 go ahead and do that.
 Once setup, clone the repository to the directory `launch`.
 That is best done by doing the `git clone` command in the templates directory, copy the files/directories in the `launch` directory to that cloned directory, delete the current `launch` directory, and rename the cloned git directory to `launch`.
-The build script will place all your site's information into the lauch directory and upload it to GitHub.
+The build script will place all your site's information into the launch directory and upload it to GitHub.

 Once the `launch` directory is setup, you can run: